 A few interesting ways companies employ Predictive Intelligence:

 - Amazon – the billion dollars e-commerce platform uses natural language processing to automatically recommend items to its customers and predict future purchases, based on a user’s past actions and profile.

 - Nike – uses big data to know where consumers are, then selects and curates products in nearby stores with targeted messaging and ads.
 AI also helps Nike identify and woo high-value customers with exclusive events, designs, and collaborations.

 - Harley Davidson – the motorcycle brand uses the AI program Albert to identify potential customers looking to purchase a hog.
 AI also Harley Davidson to target generate new leads and close sales.

 - Starbucks – the coffee giant uses its loyalty card and mobile app to collect and analyze customer data.
 Then, targeted marketing messages are sent to users that highlight past purchases, specials for the time of day (“2pm slump?”), and nearby stores.

-Chatbots for better customer service
+In customer service

-Finally, most companies and media outlets today use AI in the form of chatbots, or the 24/7 robo-customer service reps we’ve all interacted with online.
+Many companies and media outlets today use AI in the form of chatbots, or the 24/7 robo-customer service reps we’ve all interacted with online.